averykhoo/vibe-player-v3/REFACTOR_PLAN_2.md

 *   **Completely Testable and Verifiable:** Every piece of core application logic will be testable in isolation, detached from browser APIs and UI frameworks.
 This is paramount for AI agents, as automated tests become the primary validation mechanism.
 *   **Decoupled and Maintainable:** Core business logic will be entirely separated from external technologies (UI, Web Workers, state stores), allowing independent evolution and technology swaps.
 *   **Transparent and Debuggable:** Through formalized error handling, structured logging, and dedicated observability, AI agents will have the necessary feedback loops to self-diagnose and correct issues.
-*   **Built in Pure JavaScript with Strict JSDoc:** To optimize for simplicity, control, and explicit type checking without a complex build toolchain.
-Robustness will be achieved through meticulous JSDoc annotations and a comprehensive static analysis suite.
+*   **Built with No Build Step:** The application will be written in **Pure JavaScript with strict JSDoc typing**.
+It must be runnable directly from a static file server without a bundling or transpilation step, prioritizing simplicity and immediate testability.
 *   **Behavior-Driven:** High-level behaviors will be defined in **Gherkin scenarios**, which serve as executable specifications for both AI implementation and automated end-to-end testing.
 *   **Shareable via URL Hash:** The entire application state—including the loaded audio URL, playback time, and all parameters—will be serialized into the URL's **hash fragment (`#`)**, enabling users to share a link that perfectly reproduces their session.